nickmelk/ThermImPro/README.md

 ### Linux

-Install ExifTool using one of the following commands.
+Install ExifTool and Tkinter if not installed yet, using one of the following commands.

 Ubuntu/Debian:

 ```
-sudo apt install libimage-exiftool-perl python3-tk
+sudo apt install python3-tk libimage-exiftool-perl
 ```

 Arch Linux: